 Don’t water your pothos plant too often, to avoid rot.
 If you want to grow an additional plant you can cut one of the stems, set it in a glass of water until it develops its own roots, and then plant it in a new pot.

-The pothos plant should never be eaten because it’s toxic.
-But up next we’re going to list some of the benefits you get from placing this plant in one of the rooms of your home, as well as how you can use the leaves if you ever need or want to prune your plant.
+Never eat the pothos plant because it’s poisonous.
+That being said, we’ll list some of the benefits you can get from placing this plant in one of the rooms of your home.
+You’ll also find out how you can use the leaves if you ever need or want to prune your plant.

 This plant is able to clean the air in the room where you place it of toxic fumes like formaldehyde, which you often find in rooms that have been recently painted or furnished.

-Formaldehyde is a chemical that you find in wooden furniture, for example, and research has shown that the fumes are toxic and may even have carcinogenic effects in the long term.
-We most commonly breathe these in without realizing it.
+Formaldehyde is a chemical found in wooden furniture.
+Research shows the fumes are toxic and in the long run may even have carcinogenic effects.
+We commonly breathe these in without realizing it.

-Pothos also removes benzene and carbon monoxide from the air, which is why you should put one of these plants in your bedroom to make sure you have enough oxygen while you sleep.
+Pothos also removes benzene and carbon monoxide from the air.
+For this reason, you should put one of these plants in your bedroom to make sure you have enough oxygen while you sleep.